perez987/MP3Player/README.md

 3. You can also use the playback control buttons in the app window.

 4. Right-click on an MP3 or M4A file to open it via Finder.

+## Note about notifications

+Song change notifications are only enabled on macOS 15 Sequoia and macOS 26 Tahoe. macOS 14 Sonoma and earlier have compatibility issues with the notification display, so they show the icon in the menu bar but not the notifications.

+I'm working on it.
+Any help would be appreciated.

 ## App is damaged and can't be opened